Italy's Salini looking to wrap up Astaldi deal in first half of 2020

-MILAN (Reuters) - Salini Impregilo (SALI.MI) expects to wrap up the acquisition of smaller building rival Astaldi (AST.MI) early next year as it pushes ahead with plans to create a domestic construction champion, the group’s general manager said on Wednesday.
+MILAN, Nov 13 (Reuters) - Salini Impregilo expects to wrap up the acquisition of smaller building rival Astaldi early next year as it pushes ahead with plans to create a domestic construction champion, the group’s general manager said on Wednesday.

 “We are also looking round for contracts and assets of other smaller Italian rivals to include in the project,” Massimo Ferrari told Reuters.